The Astronomy Stop

 The Lunar Reconnaissance Orbiter Camera, or LROC, was able to image all six Apollo sites.

 The satellite reached lunar orbit June 23, 2009 and captured the Apollo sites between July 11 and 15.
 Though it had been expected that LRO would be able to resolve the remnants of the Apollo mission, these first images came before the spacecraft reached its final mapping orbit.
-Future LROC images from these sites will have two to three times greater resolution.

 All images credit: NASA/Goddard Space Flight Center/Arizona State University